-In Santa Barbara County, beaches generally face south, following the temporary curve of the coastline that give the city its "banana belt" climate.
+In Santa Barbara County, beaches generally face south, following the temporary curve of the coastline that gives the city its "banana belt" climate.
 It can be a little confusing when you go for sunset and expect the sun to be going down straight ahead when instead it's on one side, but you'll quickly get used to it.
 And that Mediterranean climate more than makes up for any temporary disorientation.

 At all Santa Barbara beaches, you may find balls of tar washing ashore.
 They're a natural phenomenon and it's been happening for centuries.
 Once the gooey stuff gets on your shoes or feet, it's almost impossible to get off.
 We recommend that you do not go barefoot, and you may want to take an old pair of shoes or buy some inexpensive ones that you won't mind throwing away.
 If you happen to get some of it on your skin, try removing it with any oily substance (baby oil, mineral oil, even peanut butter if you're desperate).